Mitochondrial donation is an IVF technique that gives families affected by mitochondrial disease the chance of having healthy children.

 - The Human Fertilisation and Embryology Authority publishes provisions for licensing mitochondrial donation.

-Published in the journal Nature, scientists at the Wellcome Trust Centre for Mitochondrial Research report the first in-depth analysis of human embryos created using a new technique designed to reduce the risk of mothers passing on mitochondrial disease to their children.
+Published in the journal Nature, scientists at the Wellcome Centre for Mitochondrial Research report the first in-depth analysis of human embryos created using a new technique designed to reduce the risk of mothers passing on mitochondrial disease to their children.

-Scientists at the Wellcome Trust Centre for Mitochondrial Research develop a new genetic test for mitochondrial disease which can provide results in 2-3 days.
+Scientists at the Wellcome Centre for Mitochondrial Research develop a new genetic test for mitochondrial disease which can provide results in 2-3 days.

 An independent expert panel convened by the Human Fertilisation and Embryology Authority to undertake a review of mitochondrial donation techniques, recommends cautious adoption of the techniques in the clinic.